The Midnight Warning

-The Midnight Warning is a 1932 American mystery film directed by Spencer Gordon Bennet and starring William 'Stage' Boyd, Claudia Dell and Huntley Gordon.
+The Midnight Warning is a 1932 American mystery film directed by Spencer Gordon Bennet and starring William "Stage" Boyd, Claudia Dell and Huntley Gordon.
 The film is also known as Eyes of Mystery (new American title).

 Plot

 A sister & brother check into a posh hotel.
 Shortly thereafter, the brother is missing, & despite the sister's inquiries, no one admits to ever having seen the man.
 Meanwhile, a sniper shoots bullets through the window of the room that the brother & sister stayed in.
 Is there any connection between these events?
 That's the mystery.
+It is based on the legend of the Vanishing Hotel Room.